cryptimeleon/subzero/README.md

 -----------------
 The most important packages and files are listed below.
 All other packages/files are either for configuration or were generated by Xtext.

-### org.cryptimeleon.zeroknowledge
+### org.cryptimeleon.subzero
-- `GenerateZeroKnowledge.mwe2` is a configuration file for the DSL.
+- `Generatesubzero.mwe2` is a configuration file for the DSL.
 The DSL file extension can be changed here
-- `ZeroKnowledge.xtext` specifies the grammar for the language, according to the EBNF
+- `subzero.xtext` specifies the grammar for the language, according to the EBNF

 ### org.cryptimeleon.console
 - `Console.java` contains functions for sending messages to the website's console box.
 Currently unused and not implemented.

 ### org.cryptimeleon.generator
-- `ZeroKnowledgeGenerator.xtend` delegates code generation to the Java code generation and LaTeX preview generation
+- `SubzeroGenerator.xtend` delegates code generation to the Java code generation and LaTeX preview generation
 - `CodeGeneration.xtend` contains all code for code generation for compiling DSL code to Java code.
 Currently works in the Eclipse editor (with sample outputs) and on the website.

-### org.cryptimeleon.zeroknowledge.latex
+### org.cryptimeleon.subzero.latex
 - `LatexPreview.xtend` generates LaTeX text from the DSL code.
 Essentially this is code generation for translating DSL code to LaTeX.
 Now working on the website.

-### org.cryptimeleon.zeroknowledge.model
+### org.cryptimeleon.subzero.model
 Contains code for working with the model produced by the parser
 - `BranchState.xtend` is a class to represent information about a node's ancestors in the parse tree, which helps in validating the parse tree without using a large amount of traversals.
 - `ExponentExpr.xtend` is a temporary class to stand in for exponent expression objects.
 Remove once linked to the other library.